ssoderlinglab/SpatialProteomics/README.md

 Please refer to the SWIP-proteomics github for the foundation of this program.
 Below are the specific details on how to get variation analysis for each protein individually, and then protein modules.

-Refer to the following paper for methods and further conceptual understanding of the pipeline.
+Refer to the following paper for methods and further conceptuals of the pipeline.
 [Genetic disruption of WASHC4 drives endo-lysosomal dysfunction and cognitive-movement impairments in mice and humans](https://elifesciences.org/articles/61590)

-**In the event you run into environment/packaging issues:**
+## Environment

-<u> R: <u>
+### R:
+This project uses `renv` for dependency management.
+To set up the R environment for this project:
+1. Open R with the current repo (SpatialProteomics)
+    - if you are in bash, type `R` to enter R console
+2. Run `install.packages("renv")`
+3. Run `renv::restore()`.
+This restores the R environment from renv.lock in 'analysis'.

 If you are missing a package:
 `install.packages("PKG")`

 It may be a package from BiocManger specifically.
 In that event:
 `BiocManager::install("AnnotationDbi")`